xalelax/blog/_drafts/time_series_forecasting_lstm_tensorflow.markdown

 # Example: BALBALBA Dataset

 Let's start with a practical example of a time series and look at the Bike sharing dataset;
-there we can find for each hour the amount of bikes rented by customers, together with other features such as whether a certain day was a national holiday, and which day of the week was it.
+there we can find for each hour the amount of bikes rented by customers of a bike sharing service in Washington DC, together with other features such as whether a certain day was a national holiday, and which day of the week was it.
+Our goal is to be able to predict the total bike usage for the week following prediction time.
 For the sake of simplicity, let's skip a lot of data cleaning/feature engineering steps one could apply to this dataset, and just load it via the following:

 ...code...

-As mentioned before, we want to feed the "past" plus some deterministic features in the future to a Keras model and get back some predictions for the future; in order to make Keras accept this data, it has to be reshaped in an appropriate way.
+As mentioned before, we want to feed the "past" plus some deterministic features in the future to a Keras model and get back a forecast; in order to make Keras accept this data, it has to be reshaped in an appropriate way.
 We need to split it into "windows" where each row is a time step and each column correspond to a feature.
 Moreover, if we want to split the training into multiple batches we need to aggregate all these windows in a tensor of shape $$(n_{batches}, n_{timesteps}, n_{features})$$.

-Since the data is already in a Pandas DataFrame, we could easily do these steps with a mix of Pandas methods (`DataFrame.rolling()` & co.) and then transform the data into Numpy arrays (which TensorFlow can then ingest).
+Since the dataset is already loaded in a Pandas DataFrame, we could easily do these steps with a mix of Pandas methods (`DataFrame.rolling()` & co.) and then transform the data into Numpy arrays (which TensorFlow can then ingest).
-I try to show here an approach which I like more, which can work seamlessly for much larger datasets which do not fit in memory and has a very clean API: we initialize a `tf.data.Dataset` object from the data and then transform it via TensorFlow builtin functions.
+I try to show here an approach I like more, that can work seamlessly for much larger datasets which do not fit in memory and has a very clean API: we initialize a `tf.data.Dataset` object from the data and then transform it via TensorFlow builtin functions.
 So, we can just define a function that returns the desired form of the dataset like this: